Jerryj00210/final_checkpoint/README.md

 * Parameters for loading the images.

 ##### Notebook
-* Generating results from the Grad-CAM algorithm and exploratory data analysis (EDA) on the results.
+* Generating results from the Grad-CAM algorithm and explanation on the results.

 ##### src
 * Main .py files that running `run.py` involves